MinaProtocol/snark-challenge/docs/problem-02-quadratic-extension-arithmetic.markdown

     - **All submissions:** Swag bag including SNARK challenge T-shirt.

-Now that we've implemented arithmetic in a prime-order field in a [previous challenge](/snark-challenge/problem-01-field-arithmetic.html), we can implement field extension arithmetic, which we'll need for multi-exponentiation.
+Now that we've implemented arithmetic in a prime-order field in the [previous challenge](/snark-challenge/problem-01-field-arithmetic.html), we can implement field extension arithmetic, which we'll need for multi-exponentiation.

 ## Definitions and review